Authentication & Authorization

 Users may treat the words authentication and authorization as synonyms, but they have different meanings.
 Authorization defines the process of granting the user permissions to access a resource or perform a task.
 Authentication defines the process of verifying the user’s identity based on a set of credentials.
 This distinction separates the protection of content into two individual processes.
 Each process can have its own separate implementation or multiple implementations.

-For example, you might authenticate a user by checking a username and password against the values stored in a database or by verifying the existence and validity of a session ID stored in a browser cookie.
-Likewise, you might authorize a user to view content on a protected page by verifying the user’s account type has administrator permissions.
+For example, you might authenticate a user by checking a username and password against the values stored in a database or by verifying the existence and validity of a session ID stored in a browser cookie; whereas, you might authorize a user to view content on a protected page by verifying the user’s account type has administrator permissions.

 This section includes:

 On the DSS, an additional type of authentication, Run-Time Authentication (RTA), provides a layer of permissions to live content.

 The Ingeniux Run-Time Authentication module provides an API for implementing authentication routines.
 This API allows content contributors to implement authorization logic by consuming the artifacts of the authentication system.